CMSDAS/root-short-exercise/_episodes/04-common-classes.md

 ```

 > ## Try it by yourself!
-> Run the code example by yourself!
-Remember that you can prevent the Python interpreter to shut down with `python -i your_script.py`.
+> Run the example code by yourself!
+In case the execution ends without displaying the plot on screen, you can run the script in interpreted mode with `python -i your_script.py`.
+That will keep the process alive as long as a plot is displayed.
 {: .challenge}

 ![](../fig/dummy_data.png)

 ## Investigating data in ROOT files

-You have already seen the usage of `TTree::Draw` in the previous episode.
-Such quick investigations of data in ROOT files are typical usecases, which most analysts do on a daily basis.
+You have already seen the usage of `TTree::Draw` in the previous section.
+Such quick investigations of data in ROOT files are typical usecases which most analysts encounter on a daily basis.
 In the following you can learn about different ways to approach this task!

 ### Manually plotting with `TTree::Draw`